 The Seminary permits persons to audit courses.
 To apply as an auditing student, individuals meet with the Director of Admissions, complete an application and submit a registration form.
 Auditors are exempt from tests, examinations, and other grading procedures.
 Audited courses do not earn academic credit.
 They appear on transcripts with a grade of "AU".
+The deadline for auditing students to change a course to for-credit is the end of the drop/add period for the semester/term.

-Costs and Financial Aid Costs for 2022-2023
+Costs and Financial Aid Costs for 2023-2024